-In 2022, Oshawa Power tracked calls where customers' questions were not resolved during their initial call and required a follow-up phone call, or were escalated to a Team Leader, Supervisor or Manager.
-As noted above, Oshawa Power received over 38,000 qualifying calls during the year, of which 0.45% were not resolved on first contact.
-Over the last 5 years, it is evident that Oshawa Power has continued to strive for customer service excellence by making first contact resolution a priority.
+In 2023, Oshawa Power tracked calls where customers' questions were not resolved during their initial call and required a follow-up phone call, or were escalated to a Team Leader, Supervisor or Manager.
+As noted above, Oshawa Power received over 37,000 qualifying calls during the year, of which 0.47% were not resolved on first contact.
+Oshawa Power has continued to strive for customer service excellence by making first contact resolution a priority.